Monetary Policy Toolkit

 Moreover, relying too heavily on these nontraditional tools could have unintended consequences.
-For example, if future policymakers responded to a severe recession by announcing their intention to keep the federal funds rate near zero for a very long time after the economy had substantially recovered and followed through on that guidance, then they might inadvertently encourage excessive risk-taking and so undermine financial stability.
+If future policymakers responded to a severe recession by announcing their intention to keep the federal funds rate near zero for a very long time after the economy had substantially recovered and followed through on that guidance, then they might inadvertently encourage excessive risk-taking and so undermine financial stability.

 In addition to taking the federal funds rate back down to nearly zero, the FOMC could resume asset purchases and announce its intention to keep the federal funds rate at this level until conditions had improved markedly–although with long-term interest rates already quite low, the net stimulus that would result might be somewhat reduced.

-That said, these tools are not a panacea, and future policymakers could find that they are not adequate to deal with deep and prolonged economic downturns.
-For these reasons, policymakers and society more broadly may want to explore additional options for helping to foster a strong economy.
+These tools are not a panacea.
+And future policymakers could find that they are not adequate to deal with deep and prolonged economic downturns.
+For these reasons, policymakers and society more broadly may want to explore additional options.

-On the monetary policy side, future policymakers might choose to consider some additional tools that have been employed by other central banks, though adding them to our toolkit would require a very careful weighing of costs and benefits and, in some cases, could require legislation.
+Future policymakers might choose to consider some additional tools that have been employed by other central banks.
+Adding them to our toolkit would require a very careful weighing of costs and benefits and.

 For example, future policymakers may wish to explore the possibility of purchasing a broader range of assets.

-For example, steps could be taken to increase the effectiveness of the automatic stabilizers, and some economists have proposed that greater fiscal support could be usefully provided to state and local governments during recessions.
+Steps could be taken to increase the effectiveness of the stabilizers, and some economists have proposed that greater fiscal support could be usefully provided to state.

 As always, it would be important to ensure that any fiscal policy changes did not compromise long-run fiscal sustainability.

 Finally, and most ambitiously, as a society we should explore ways to raise productivity growth.
-Stronger productivity growth would tend to raise the average level of interest rates and therefore would provide the Federal Reserve with greater scope to ease monetary policy in the event of a recession.
+Stronger productivity growth would tend to raise the average level of interest rates.
+Therefore would provide the Federal Reserve with greater scope to ease monetary policy in the event of a recession.

 But more importantly, stronger productivity growth would enhance Americans’ living standards.
-Though outside the narrow field of monetary policy, many possibilities in this arena are worth considering, including improving our educational system and investing more in worker training; promoting capital investment and research spending, both private and public; and looking for ways to reduce regulatory burdens while protecting important economic, financial, and social goals.
+Though outside the narrow field of monetary policy, many possibilities in this arena are worth considering; promoting capital investment and research spending, both private and public; and looking for ways to reduce regulatory burdens while protecting important economic, financial, and social goals.

 Although fiscal policies and structural reforms can play an important role in strengthening the U.S. economy, my primary message today is that I expect monetary policy will continue to play a vital part in promoting a stable and healthy economy.

-New policy tools, which helped the Federal Reserve respond to the financial crisis and Great Recession, are likely to remain useful in dealing with future downturns.
+New policy, which helped the FED respond to the crisis, are likely to remain useful in dealing with downturns.
 Additional tools may be needed and will be the subject of research and debate.

 But even if average interest rates remain lower than in the past, I believe that monetary policy will, under most conditions, be able to respond effectively.